jnysteen/DebuggingTestCrashing/README.md

 # Simple xUnit tests that fails

-This project contains very simple tests, that seemingly only fail due to the amount of parameters.
+This project contains very simple tests, with some failing and some succeeding.
+The determining factor of success seems to relate to the amount of parameters on the test methods.

 Diagnostic files (in `diagnostic-files`) produced by running:
 `dotnet test --blame-crash --blame-crash-dump-type full --diag diag.log --configuration Release -l "console;verbosity=detailed" --logger "trx;LogFileName=results.trx"`